Dragsaw

 A dragsaw or drag saw is a large reciprocating saw using a long steel crosscut saw to buck logs to length.
 Prior to the popularization of the chainsaw during World War II, the dragsaw was a popular means of taking the hard work out of cutting wood.
 They would only work for a log on the ground.
 Dragsaws are known as the first mechanical saws to be used in the timber industry operation.
 These tools were most useful in the logging business, because they were efficient and very resilient.
 Not to be confused with a steam donkey.

 History

-The use of stone-cutting dragsaws may have started in the Fourth Dynasty, Egypt, about 4,500 years before its commonly accepted date of invention.
-Early dragsaws of the modern era were human-powered, steam and later gasoline-powered.
+Early dragsaws of the modern era were powered by levers or foot pedals, steam and later gasoline-powered.
 The post-modern steam-powered dragsaw was most commonly used in logging industry rather than merely clearing land due to its versatility.
 Many of the basic design principles from early dragsaws still apply to current products in the industry today.
+The inventor Robert G. Moores hypothesized that early non-mechanical versions of dragsaws may have been used to cut stone in the Fourth Dynasty, Egypt, with copper saws suspended from ropes and advancing into the stone blocks by gravity.